 YAML file formats have become a crowd favorite for configurations, presumably for their ease of readability.
-Those familiar with the YAML specification will tell you that YAML is far from being an elegant file format, but this hasn't seemed to stop anybody.
+Those familiar with the YAML specification will tell you that YAML is far from an elegant file format, but this hasn't stopped anybody.

 YAML files utilize white space to define variable hierarchies, which seems to have resonated with many developers.
 Check out what a sample YAML config might look like:

 It should be immediately apparent that YAML configurations are easy to write and understand.
-The YAML file above is able to accomplish the same types of complex hierarchies we saw in our TOML file.
-However, we didn't need to set the variable data types explicitly, nor did we need to take a moment to understand concepts such as tables or arrays of tables.
+The YAML file above can accomplish the same types of complex hierarchies we saw in our TOML file.
+However, we didn't need to explicitly set the variable data types, nor did we need to take a moment to understand concepts such as tables or arrays of tables.
 One could easily argue that YAML's ease-of-use doesn't justify the downsides.
 Don't spend too much time thinking about this: we're talking about config files here.

-Something I think we can all agree on is YAML sure beats the hell out of a JSON config.
+I think we can all agree that YAML sure beats the hell out of a JSON config.
 Here's the same config as above as a JSON file: